fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 It is no wonder they are easily mixed up.

 To help with the confusion, almost everyone uses the word container to describe both.
 But you can never actually build a container or download one since containers only exist during runtime.
 Images, on the other hand, are **immutable** files.
-As a result of the immutability, you can not edit a image after you have created one.
+As a result of the immutability, you can not edit an image after you have created one.
 However, you can use existing images to create <i>a new image</i> by adding new layers on top of the existing ones.

 Cooking metaphor:

 * Image is pre-cooked, frozen treat.
 * Container is the delicious treat.

-[Docker](https://www.docker.com/) is the most popular containerization technology that pioneered the standards most containerization technologies use today.
+[Docker](https://www.docker.com/) is the most popular containerization technology and pioneered the standards most containerization technologies use today.
 In practice, Docker is a set of products that help us to manage images and containers.
-The set of products enable us to leverage all of the benefits of containers.
-The docker engine will take care of turning the immutable files called images into containers.
+This set of products will enable us to leverage all of the benefits of containers.
+For example, the docker engine will take care of turning the immutable files called images into containers.

 For managing the docker containers, there is also a tool called [Docker Compose](https://docs.docker.com/compose/) that allows one to **orchestrate** (control) multiple containers at the same time.
 In this part we shall use Docker Compose to set up a complex local development environment.
 In the final version of the development environment that we set up, even installing the Node to our machine is not a requirement anymore.

 There are several concepts we need to go over.
 But we will skip those for now and learn about Docker first!

 Let us start with the command <i>docker container run</i> that is used to run images within a container.
 The command structure is the following: _container run <i>IMAGE-NAME</i>_ that we will tell Docker to create a container from an image.
-A particulary nice feature of the command is that it can run a container even if the image to run is not downloaded on our device yet.
+A particularily nice feature of the command is that it can run a container even if the image to run is not downloaded on our device yet.

 Let us run the command